Hungarians in Serbia: World War II

 The outbreak of the World War II caused tensions between the Hungarian and Serb communities.
-Nazi Germany, in accordance to its "Operation Punishment", invaded Yugoslavia, and subsequently, Axis Hungarian forces occupied Bačka.
+Nazi Germany invaded Yugoslavia, and subsequently, Axis Hungarian forces occupied Bačka.
 Hungary annexed this region, and it was settled by new Hungarian settlers, at which time the number of Hungarians in the area grew considerably.
 In contrast, at the same time, many Serbs were expelled from Bačka.
 The brutal conduct of the Axis Hungarian occupying forces, including the Hungarian army and Royal Hungarian Gendarmes, has antagonized Serb community.
 Under the Axis Hungarian authority, 19,573 people were killed in Bačka, of which the majority of victims were of Serb, Jewish, and Roma origin.

 Although most of the local Hungarian population supported Hungarian Axis authorities, some other local Hungarians opposed Axis rule and fought against it together with Serbs in the Partisan resistance movement organized by the Communist Party of Yugoslavia.
 In some places (such as Bačka Topola and Senta), most of the members of the communist party were ethnic Hungarians.
 In Subotica, the party secretary and most of the leadership were either ethnic Hungarians or Hungarian-speaking Jews.
 In the Bačka Topola municipality, 95% of communists were ethnic Hungarians.
 One of the leaders of the partisan resistance movement was Erne Kisz, an ethnic Hungarian, who was captured by the Axis authorities, sentenced to death by the court in Szeged and executed.

 Among the other actions of the resistance movement, the first corn stacks were burned near Futog by five communists, of whom two were ethnic Hungarians – brothers Antal Nemet and Đerđ Nemet.
 Antal was killed there, together with his Serb comrade, fighting against gendarmes.
 At the same time, his brother was captured and killed in Novi Sad because he refused to reveal any information about the resistance movement.
 The corn stacks were soon also burned near Subotica.
 The communists that burned these corn stacks were arrested, tortured and sent to court.
 Two of them were sentenced to death (Ferenc Hegediš and Jožef Liht), while five others were sentenced to prison because they were underage.